EdinyangaOttoho/confirmo/README.md

 ## NOTE:
 In order to use the HTML, you **MUST** initialize the library using confirmo.init(), else, the HTML attribute usage won't work.
 That also is a means of customizing your modal to your project's design.
 Meanwhile, the confirmo.show() can work without the confirmo.init(), except that the default UI will be rendered on popup.

-## Contributors
+## Contributions
-Currently, I am the owner of this project, but you can hit me up via +2348117093601 so we could talk about it or ask questions concerning it
+Everyone is opened to contribute.
+Just hit me up via +2348117093601 or elzucky@gmail.com or Make a merge request